Mammut Sports Group: Corporate responsibility and sponsorship

 In 2010, the non-governmental organization Public Eye compared the standards of working conditions in production countries by means of surveys and internet research among 77 fashion labels.
 Mammut Sports Group AG was classified in the category Advanced, the best of five categories.
 The Mammut Sports Group is a member of the Fair Wear Foundation and has been recognized by it several times for supply chain transparency.

 According to the company, it has set itself the goal of eliminating environmentally harmful per- and polyfluoroalkyl substances from their supply chains until 2025.
 In 2021, the Mammut Sports Group received the National German Sustainability Award for a circular economy project.
 The company declared the achievement of its own carbon dioxide targets in 2024 to be relevant for the amount of bonuses.

 In 2024, the Mammut Sports Group dressed the German sport climbing team at the 2024 Summer Olympics as part of a sponsorship deal.
-The Mammut Sports Group also sponsors professional athletes in the disciplines skiing, climbing, and mountaineering, including Ai Mori, Adam Ondra, Jérémie Heitz, Jakob Schubert, Stephan Siegrist and Nadine Wallner as of 2024.
+The Mammut Sports Group also sponsors professional athletes in the disciplines skiing, climbing, and mountaineering, including Ai Mori, Adam Ondra, Jérémie Heitz, Jakob Schubert, Stephan Siegrist and Nadine Wallner as of 2026.
 At the same time, the athletes are implemented to test the company's products under extreme conditions.

+Together with the organisation Protect our Winters, Mammut collects climbing ropes and recycles them into T-shirts.
+This project is called Close the Loop.